Skip to main content

 onKeyExtend Hook

 The onKeyExtendHook allows you create custom logic when a key is extended or renewed.
 This could enable use cases where for instance key metadata is updated, maybe you want to update the image when renewals happen.
-It could enable rewards programs where you increment a reward point total everytime a membership is renewed.
+It could enable rewards programs where you increment a reward point total every time a membership is renewed.

 A KeyExtendHook should implement the following interface.

-interface ILockKeyExtendHook
+interface ILockKeyExtendHook {

 /**